 Craft without process doesn’t scale.

 A video creation workflow that ties together script generation, voiceover, product screenshots, and reuse across channels.
-A newsletter process that pulls from feature specs and meeting transcripts, drafts using a template, and runs A/B tests on copy.
-These workflows compound in value the more you run them and makes it easy to tweak a single element without disrupting everything else.
+A product launch process that pulls from feature specs and meeting transcripts to extract customer benefits, drafts content using a template, runs A/B tests on copy, and feeds results back into the next launch.

 These systems are never finished.
 Every breakdown in the GTM process is an input to consider.
 Whether it was a wrong message sent to customers, a campaign that didn’t land, or a sales team that ignored the battlecard.
 Each one tells you where the process has a gap that needs fixing.